ngjunsiang/laymansguide-src/season3/issue029/issue029.md

 Advice on the Internet these days suggests that if you find your browser is taking a little too long to resolve a hostname, you can try configuring your network interface to use [Google Public DNS](https://developers.google.com/speed/public-dns/) instead.
 Since this is a newsletter and not a helpdesk, I won’t go into the details here but you can always drop me a message if you need help.

 **Issue summary:** Resolving a hostname means answering the question “which IP address does this hostname point to?”.
 Your web browser seeks this answer by sending a DNS query to the gateway.
-If the gateway is unable to provide a satisfactory reply, you can configure your network interface to send the DNS query to a different DNS server.
+If the gateway is unable to provide a satisfactory answer, you can configure your network interface to send the DNS query to a different DNS server.

 <hr/>